Yihtsy/yihtsy.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Anonymous Reviewer for Journal of World Linguistics, Clinical Linguistics and Phonetics, Digital Scholarship in the Humanities